SalesforceCommerceCloud/b2c-crm-sync/README.md

 > Roadmap, enhancements, and defect resolution will be driven by the Salesforce Architect Community.
 You are invited to [log an issue](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues/new/choose) or [submit a pull-request](Contributing.md) to receive an Architect Success hoodie.

 ### Support
-This repository is maintained and contributed to by the Salesforce Architect Success Team, the Salesforce SCPPE and Service Delivery teams within the Customer Success Group (CSG), and the broader the Salesforce Community.
+The Salesforce Architect Success Team maintains this repository, and it is contributed to by the Salesforce SCPPE and Service Delivery teams within the Customer Success Group (CSG) -- as well as the broader Salesforce Community.
 This repository isn’t supported by Salesforce Commerce Cloud or Salesforce Platform Technical Support.

 > :confetti_ball: &nbsp; We are always seeking contributions from our community of Architects and developers.
 If you're curious to learn more about how you can [get an Architect Success Hoody](Contributing.md) -- please review our [contribution guidelines](Contributing.md).